BradleyTaylor7/learn-java/README.md

 - [x] First Java App
     - Creating a Java project in IntelliJ and printing "First Java App" when running main class
 - [x] Understanding Java Syntax
-- [ ] Compiling with Javac and Byte Code
+- [x] Compiling with Javac and Byte Code
+    - In terminal I did "cd src/com/bradleytaylor/" then "javac Main.java" which then created the Main.class file.
+The javac command allows you to compile a java source file into a bytecode class file.
+The Java Virtual Machine (JVM) understands the bytecode when I want to execute the java file in terminal.
 - [ ] Running Java programs from Terminal
 - [ ] Compile and Run with IntelliJ
 - [ ] Packages